FlakkenTime/Port_Scanner_and_Reporter/README.md

 ports = 0-100
 range = 127.0.0.1/24

-# scanhub configuration file
+# scanhub configuration yml file
 This information can be found scanhubs upload page.
 The info is used to upload the scan results

-Example:
-file_name = scan.xml
-key = 1234567890AaBbCcDdEeFfGgHhIiJjKk
+Example scanhub.yml:
+file_name: 'scan.xml'
+scan_key: '1234567890AaBbCcDdEeFfGgHhIiJjKk'

+# How to run it
+massscan requires access that may need root privileges.
+Here's how I run it:
+`sudo ruby scan_and_report.rb ~/mass_commands ~/scanhub.yml`